 The registered nursing program is a selective admissions program.
 Nursing program applicants must meet established minimum criteria to be considered for the nursing program.
 Applications will be accepted two times per year, in June and October.
 Only applicants who meet established minimum criteria by the first Monday in June or the first Monday in October will be considered for the Nursing Program.
 The potential nursing applicant needs to be aware that meeting minimum standards does not ensure admission to the nursing program.
-Applicants for the nursing program tend to be well qualified and only the top 30 candidates are selected for each program start; 30 students for the Winter start (June application deadline) and 30 students for the Fall start (October application deadline).
-More information can be found at http://www.monroeccc.edu/health sciences/ nursing/points system.htm.
+Applicants for the nursing program tend to be well gualified and will be accepted until each class is fully enrolled.
+Returning students in good standing with the program will be considered for reenrollment/readmission first.
+Additional candidates will be accepted according to the selection criteria below until a class is fully enrolled; up to 30 students for the Winter Semester (June application deadline) and up to 30 students for the Fall Semester (October application deadline).